projectcalico/calico/calico/reference/architecture/design/l3-interconnect-fabric.md

 plane by a BGP protocol server, and management plane by {{site.prodname}}'s on-server agent, *Felix*.

 Each endpoint can only communicate through its local vRouter, and the first and last *hop* in any {{site.prodname}} packet flow is an IP router hop through a vRouter.
 Each vRouter announces all of the endpoints it is attached to to all the other vRouters and other routers on the infrastructure fabric, using BGP, usually with BGP route reflectors to increase scale.
-A discussion of why we use BGP can be found in the {% include open-new-window.html text='Why BGP?' url='https://www.projectcalico.org/why-bgp/' %}.
+A discussion of why we use BGP can be found in {% include open-new-window.html text='Why BGP?' url='https://www.projectcalico.org/why-bgp/' %}.

 Access control lists (ACLs) enforce security (and other) policy as directed by whatever cloud orchestrator is in use.
 There are other components in the {{site.prodname}} architecture, but they are irrelevant to the interconnect network fabric discussion.